emard/wifi_jtag/README.md

 Most FPGA don't need them.
 LED may be left unconnected too.
 WiFi-JTAG board can be directly powered from JTAG connector.

-We recommend ESP-07, ESP-12 or ESP-201 as they have plenty of free GPIO.
+We recommend ESP-07 or ESP-12 as they have plenty of free GPIO.
 They need external usbserial to flash them, see next section "Flashing".
+ESP-201 has some problems (boundary scan works but TCP stalls?).

 "nodemcu-devkit" board has onboard 3.3V serial over micro usb: https://github.com/nodemcu/nodemcu-devkit but if TXD/RXD need to be